LearnersGuild/learning-os/game/rule-book.md

 They are similar to a professional skill or field of the kind that would appear on a job description or the learning outcomes as listed on a course syllabus.

-Each skill has one or more levels which learners advance through.
  Generally, skill levels have a one-to-one correlation with a domain on the Skills Map.
 Learners who complete all of the required nodes in a domain gain the skill level.

 Examples: "Skill: Web Developer; Levels: Novice, Apprentice, Practitioner, Expert", "Skill: Learning Mentor; Levels: Novice, Apprentice, Practitioner"